dewaalaw/dsprojects/traffic-flow-forecast/README.md

 ## Approach
 - Data wrangling and preprocessing
 - Feature engineering
-- Helper functions
+- Code helper functions
 - Implement and train deep learning models
-- Analyse Results
+- Analyse results

 ## Evaluation and Conclusion
+A better performing model does not imply a better neural-net architecture.
+Rather, it depends on the predictive problem to be solved.
+Given traffic volume forecast problem, the Auto-regressive LSTM outperformed the other models, albeit a small margin compared to the

 ## References